republicofmakers/SW-MCU-STM32-Standby-Mode-027/README.md

 Here is standby mode demonstration with stm32l412c8u6.

-Button used to trigger wake up from sleep and device blink led for 5 seconds and sleep again.
+Button used to trigger wake up from standby mode and device blink led for 5 seconds and sleep again.

 ## Setup: